 Aquila Private Game Reserve is a 10,000-hectare conservancy close to Cape Town.
 It is home to the Big 5 – elephant, lion, buffalo, rhino, and leopard - as well as a host of other birds and animals and dramatic Karoo landscapes.

-Aquila, another top destination for a family safari in South Africa, welcomes explorers of all ages.
+Aquila, another top destination for family safaris in South Africa, welcomes explorers of all ages.
 There is an exciting Junior Ranger Programme, perfect for youngsters aged 4 to 12.
 This educational program lets them learn about amazing animals, track animal footprints, and discover the secrets of the Karoo wilderness.

 Check out other family-friendly Cape Town safari options to malaria-free Big 5 game reserves near the city.